ysyk2021/the-road-to-self-discovery-overcoming-weaknesses-and-building-a-better-life/src/chapter-8-3.md

 The Road to Self-Discovery: Overcoming Weaknesses and Building a Better Life
 ============================================================================

-Chapter 11: Sustaining the Growth Mindset Over Time
+Sustaining the Growth Mindset Over Time
 ---------------------------------------------------

 In this chapter, we explore the importance of sustaining a growth mindset over time in the journey of self-discovery.
 By consistently nurturing and reinforcing our growth mindset, we can overcome challenges, embrace learning opportunities, and continue building a better life.